GilbertzRivi/video_compressor/README.md

 I've also made command line tool, you can use it similarly to the gui one.

 To add this script to right click menu, you have to insert 'YOUR_PATH_TO_THIS_FILE' in reg_key.py and run it as administrator.

-You also need winregistry lib for this.
+You also need to install winregistry lib.